 You use LoadRunner Analysis to analyze test run data offline, from any computer on which Analysis is installed.
 For information on how to access your ALM Project from Analysis, see the LoadRunner Help Center.

-If there are SLAs defined for the performance test, you can calculate SLA results, and view these results in the Analysis Summary report and SLA report which can be accessed from the Test Run's Result tab or in the Runs module.
-For user interface details, see Test Lab Module and Test Runs Module.
+If there are SLAs defined for the performance test, you can calculate SLA results, and view these results in the Analysis Summary report and SLA report which can be accessed from the Test Run's Result tab.
+For details, see Manage results.

 You can use the Trend Reports feature to view improvements or regressions in performance across several test runs.
 For details, see Trending.